tleyden/tleyden.github.io/source/_posts/2014-11-01-running-couchbase-cluster-under-coreos-on-aws.markdown

 * **-u** the username and password as a single string, delimited by a colon (:)

 Replace `user:passw0rd` with a sensible username and password.
 It **must** be colon separated, with no spaces.
 The password itself must be at least 6 characters.

+What this script is doing:

+* Downloads fleet init files from github.
+* Stashes the username/password argument you give it into `etcd`.
+* Tells `fleetctl` to kick everything off.

 Once this command completes, your cluster will be in the process of launching.